Membrane Optical Imager for Real-Time Exploitation

 The Membrane Optical Imager for Real-Time Exploitation (MOIRE) program is a technology demonstration for the Defense Advanced Research Projects Agency (DARPA) that will provide persistent, real-time, tactical video to the war fighter.
 To accomplish this capability, MOIRE is incrementally demonstrating the technologies needed to develop a large lightweight space-based telescope for geosynchronous orbit using advanced diffractive membrane optics.

-MOIRE plans to demonstrate the manufacturability of large collection area telescopes (up to 20 meters), large structures to hold the optics tight and flat, and also demonstrate the additional optical elements needed to turn a diffraction-based optic into a wide bandwidth imaging device.
+MOIRE is demonstrating the manufacturability of large collection area telescopes (up to 20 meters), large structures to hold the optics tight and flat, and is also demonstrating the additional optical elements needed to turn a diffraction-based optic into a wide bandwidth imaging device.

 All copies should carry the Distribution Statement "A" (Approved for Public Release, Distribution Unlimited).